pretzelhammer/rust-blog/posts/too-many-brainfuck-compilers.md

 +---------+
 ```

-WebAssembly Textual Format supports writing instructions using S-expressions so we could also write the above example like this:
+WebAssembly Textual Format (WAT) supports writing instructions using S-expressions so we could also write the above example like this:

 ```wat
 (i32.add (i32.const 4) (i32.const 5))